Oceania·French Polynesia·Updated May 3, 2026

 What scams target tourists in Tahiti?

-The most frequently reported tourist scams in Tahiti are Faa'a Airport Taxi Overcharge, Marche de Papeete Pearl Fraud, Fake Island Tour Packages, with 1 classified as high severity.
+The most frequently reported tourist scams in Tahiti are Fake Overwater Bungalow Rental Listings, Faa'a Airport Taxi Overcharge, Marche de Papeete Pearl Fraud, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Nadi and Rotorua.
+Similar patterns are also documented in Nadi and Cairns.

 Are taxis safe in Tahiti?